 Let cool and transfer into a strainer and set it aside.
 Let it drip the excess oil and liquid.

-Place 1 tablespoon of filling on one side of each wrapper and wrap tightly, secure wrapper by lightly dabbing with water on wrapper edge.
+Wrapping: Place 1 tablespoon of filling on one side of each wrapper and wrap tightly, secure wrapper by lightly dabbing with water on wrapper edge.
 Wrap all veggies until all fillings are consumed.
+Let it air dry, so the wrapper becomes firm and when fried becomes really crispy.